npucino/sandpiper/README.md

 * **.outils**: main storage of useful functions.
 * **.profile**: extract elevation and colour information across profiles from a folder of rasters.
 * **.labels**: use KMean and Silhouette analysis to help clean the extracted elevation data from unwanted non-sand points.
-* **.hotspots**: use Local Moran's I to disscard spatial outliers and obtain significant hot/cold spots of beach change at site and transect levels.
+* **.hotspot**: use Local Moran's I to disscard spatial outliers and obtain significant hot/cold spots of beach change at site and transect levels.
 * **.dynamics**: compute Beachface CLuster Dynamics indices at the site and transect levels.
 * **.volumetrics**: compute volumetric timeseries of sand-only points and create plots.
 * **.space** (under development): simple satellite and UAV instantaneous waterlines tidal-correction and shoreline shifts/error metrics.